Heteroscedastic Nested Error Regression Models with Variance Functions

-Note that the objective function (\ref{bga}) for estimation of $\bga$ does not depend on $\bbe$ and $\tau^2$ and that the estimator of $\tau^2$ depends on $\bga$.
-These suggest the following algorithm for calculating the estimates of the model parameters: We first obtain the estimate $\bgah$ of $\bga$ by solving (\ref{bga}), and then we get the estimate $\tah^2$ from (\ref{tau}) with $\bga=\bgah$.
+Note that the function given in the left side of (\ref{bga}) does not depend on $\bbe$ and $\tau^2$ and the estimator of $\tau^2$ does not depend on $\bbe$ but on $\bga$.
+These suggest the simple algorithm for calculating the estimates of the model parameters: We first obtain the estimate $\bgah$ of $\bga$ by solving (\ref{bga}), and then we get the estimate $\tah^2$ from (\ref{tau}) with $\bga=\bgah$.
 Finally we have the GLS estimate $\bbeh$ with substituting $\bgah$ and $\tah^2$ in (\ref{bbe}).